Koromix/rygel/src/goupile/README.md

 # Introduction

-Goupile is a free and open-source electronic data capture application that strives to make form creation and data entry both powerful and easy.
+Goupile is an open-source electronic data capture application that strives to make form creation and data entry both powerful and easy.

 It is licensed under the [AGPL 3 license](https://www.gnu.org/licenses/#AGPL).
 You can freely